mijdavis2/bootstrap-my-unix/ARCH_HELP.md

 #### Archcraft

-[Archcraft](https://archcraft-os.github.io/) is a custom ISO of Arch.
+[Archcraft](https://archcraft-os.github.io/) is a nice custom ISO of Arch.
+It is still, at it's core, Arch.
 The creator has included a ton of beautiful themes and helpful scripts and wrappers to make Arch easier to install, configure, etc. Much of this help guide is based on defaults from Archcraft.

 ## Battery